19hours/sg-statutes/Acts/Economic Development Board Act.md

 (d) confirming or dissolving the injunction; or

-(e) transferring the management of the business enterprise to the Board or rejecting the claim made in this behalf.
+(e) transferring the management of the enterprise to the Board or rejecting the claim made in this behalf.

 [11/89]

+[11/2008 wef 26/05/2008]

 (10) When making any order under subsection (9)(c), the Judge may make such further orders as he thinks necessary to protect the interests of the Board, and may apportion the costs of the proceedings in such manner as he thinks fit.